-On February 20, 2023, CoolCo entered into an agreement with Höegh LNG Holdings Ltd. ("Höegh LNG") for the sale of the Golar Seal for \$184.3 million.
-The transaction closed upon redelivery of the vessel from its then current charter on March 22, 2023 with the buyer assuming all costs associated with the vessel's forthcoming dry-dock.
+On February 20, 2023, CoolCo entered into an agreement with Höegh LNG Holdings Ltd. ("Höegh LNG") for the sale of one of the Original Vessels the Golar Seal for \$184.3 million.
+The transaction closed upon redelivery of the vessel from its then current charter on March 22, 2023.